banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

 ### Conclusion (on going)
 Which I would use really depends on the Team.
 I am capable in all three so I would probably stick with what the rest of the team would like to work with.
 I like Chef because it gives a full programming language to use.. of course this can create a mess.
-Ansible is the easiest of all to learn but it is the slowest unless you only run some tasks.
+Ansible is the easiest of all to learn but it is the slowest unless you use a lot of tags and multiple playbooks(which then increase the complexity of your code).
 Puppet is probably my least favorite but it has amazing 3rd party support.

 ### When I would use Ansible
 * DevOps team is not stable.
 The team is new and doesn't have focus yet.